 Alpha Delta Pi is committed to creating a diverse and inclusive sisterhood that celebrates the identities and lived experiences of our members.
 We want to ensure we are truly embodying our motto, We Live For Each Other, in our words and actions.

-On June 3, 2020, Grand Council shared the sorority’s 2020 Strategic Plan for the biennium which includes the prioritization of Diversity, Equity, and Inclusion (DEI).
-Developed over the course of the last few months, this new plan identifies inclusivity as one of the core values of our organization.
+On June 3, 2020, Grand Council shared the sorority’s Strategic Plan for the triennium which includes the prioritization of Diversity, Equity, and Inclusion (DEI).
+Developed over the course of several months, this plan identified inclusivity as one of the core values of our organization.

 Areas of focus include:

 - Ensuring a multi-level and multi-faceted approach in addressing the needs of all organization members and integrating inclusive practices into Alpha Delta Pi.

 - Understanding the sorority experience through the lens of identity using assessment and evaluation.

 - Completing an education, resource, and policy audit to address shifting campus and chapter demographics.

 - Researching informed programs, policy, and operations to maintain a standard of excellence.

 - Enhancing diversity, equity, and inclusion resources for members.

 - Determining appropriate preventative practices and restorative response process to ensure inclusive sisterhood.